phantomics/specops/README.md

 ## Future Work

 SpecOps is at the beginning stages of its development.
-A few architectures have most of their instructions encodings implemented at this point in time, but complex platforms like X86 and ARM will take a great deal more work to complete.
+A few architectures have most of their instruction encodings implemented at this point in time, but complex platforms like X86 and ARM will take a great deal more work to complete.
 There is also more work to be done in the areas of formatting binary code.
 The potential scope of the SpecOps project is vast, with many challenges to overcome and possibilities to be realized by more closely connecting various hardware platforms to Common Lisp.